CDCgov/MaRS/README.md

 4. pyamd
   * Contains all the MaRS classes.
 5. ref
   * Contains reference sequences.
-For the current version, the ref folder must also contain the alignment indicies.
+For the current version, the ref folder must also contain the alignment indices.

 ## Output directory structure:
 * For each sample